Summer Reading 2020

 5. Travel Brochure

 Using the novel and historical research, create a presentation explaining an important issue from the time period of the novel.
-Explain how the time period is significant in relation to the novel (very important element).
+Explain how the time period is significant in relation to the novel (very important element, do not forget to discuss the novel).
 Your presentation should include images to enhance the presentation.
 Be sure to connect the history to specifics in the novel, and be prepared to answer questions about the novel and your research.
 Remember to print your slides to turn in on the due date, also.
 Remember if you choose a visual project, your project should look visually appealing and show a great amount of effort.
 Your history lesson should be thorough and filled with details.
 Since you will be using outside sources, provide a list of your sources on your final slide.